MarcvdSluys/SolTrack/Python/README.md

 # SolTrack #

 A free, fast and simple Python package to compute the position of the Sun, as well as its rise and set times.
-SolTrack was originally written in C/C++ by Marc van der Sluys of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands, and has now been translated to pure Python.
+SolTrack was originally written in C/C++ by Marc van der Sluys of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands, and Paul van Kan of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+The code has now been translated to pure Python.

 SolTrack performs about 12340 position calculations per second on a single 3.6 GHz core of my 2013 laptop, with an accuracy of 0.0030 ± 0.0016°.
-This makes it about 500x times faster than astropy, but around 50x slower than pyEphem, which is written in C.  SolTrack has been used to control solar trackers, as well as modelling in solar energy.
+This makes it about 500x times faster than astropy, but around 50x slower than pyEphem, which is written in C.  SolTrack has been used to control solar trackers, as well as for modelling in solar energy.